 - The Amenecer (or the dawn) Route is perhaps the most scenic.
 It goes east to the river towns of Puerto Lopez and Puerto Gaitan.

 Tiuma Park is a kind of dude ranch/park open daily from 9-4. * Just up the road is the town of Puerto Lopez.
 It’s a town on the Meta River.
 The restaurants here serve mostly fish – catfish, bobosa and apuya.
-Known as the center of Colombia, just outside of town is the Menegua Obelisk.
+This is the center of Colombia and just outside of town is the Menegua Obelisk.
 It’s a tower on hill overlooking the plains, marking the geographical center of Colombia.
 Actually the view is quite inspiring.
 But in the end it’s like the monument in Ecuador designating the equator.
 A couple miles past Puerto Lopez there’s a working ostrich farm open to the public.

 Puerto Gaitan is also home to 4 different native tribes.
 The town has large, sandy, riverside beaches.
 From here river boats ferry tourists upriver to a spot where three rivers meet, pink dolphins are abundant and passengers can swim with these giant mammals.